Skip to Content

 Enchant Christmas at the Las Vegas Ballpark, over by the Red Rocks Resort & Casino is the perfect family event for kids and adults alike.

-With events, attractions and activities including ice skating, a light maze, concerts, a cocktail lounge, snacks, shopping—there’s something for everyone.
-You can even meet Santa!
+With events, attractions and activities including ice skating, a light maze, concerts, a cocktail lounge, snacks, shopping—there’s something for every age.
+You can even meet Santa Claus!

 Photo of a dueling knight from the Tournament of the Kings show at the Excalibur in Vegas.